(Above) "Vincent Thomas Bridge" by Susan Logoreci.

 Continue to Practice Caution

 As certain activities are allowed to resume, the Health Officer continues to urge residents to proceed with caution.
-Vaccinations are occurring as quickly as supplies allow.
-Just because certain activities are allowed or certain reopening protocols are revised, that does not mean that those activities are “safe” and without risk.
+Vaccinations are primary tool with which we fight COVID-19, and information about them is below.
+With variants, breakthrough cases, and winter approaching -- as well as the increased indoor activity and travel that comes with it -- we still need to consider safety protocols at our arts organizations.
+Certain activities are allowed, but that does not mean those activities are without risk.

 Permitted Activities for Arts and Culture

 The following Public Health protocols provide detailed guidelines for specific types of venues and activities.
 Protocols are legally required mandates and must be followed.
 Read these carefully to ensure any planned events or activities fall within what is permitted under these guidelines.

 Reopening and recovery is dynamic.
 As sectors reopen, health orders are adjusted.Check the County Public Health website regularly for updates.

 Risks of Non-Compliance

 Public Health Orders and protocols are legal mandates.
 Failure to adhere to public health protocols could result in Public Health shutting down the event, producers issuing a fine, and jeopardizing the producer or producing organization’s status as an eligible County grantee or vendor.